HQSquantumsimulations/qoqo_examples/documentation/src/backends.md

 ## Running quantum programs

-To obtain results based on a quantum program (or quantum circuit) defined in qoqo/roqoqo, the program needs to be run on a simulator or real quantum computing hardware.
+To obtain results based on a quantum program (or quantum circuit) defined in qoqo/roqoqo, the program must run on a simulator or real quantum computing hardware.

 For an individual simulator or hardware a backend can be created that implements roqoqo's `EvaluatingBackend` trait and executes quantum circuits.
 The implementation of individual backends is provided not in qoqo itself, but in other packages.